 One thing that made me very happy about this aquarium from a bargain stand point is that you never have to go through the gift shop to exit.
 If you’ve ever tried to get a hungry/tired toddler to leave a gift shop, then you know why this is so important.

 Overall, it was a perfect morning outing with family.
 The boys wanted me to note that their favorite part was the shark tunnel.
 Where, by the way, we witness a proposal!
 How cute is the Oregon Coast Aquarium for putting a “Will you marry me sign” in the shark tunnel!?
 The girl was so surprised and so adorable.
 It was really neat to be in the tunnel, because you are surrounded by sea life.
 I just sat down on the side, I wanted to take the whole thing in.
 Sawyer made himself at home completely flat on his stomach and one point staring at the fish below, and no one batted an eye.
 We went on a Saturday morning in November, and it wasn’t too crowded.
-There was even a whale watching area outdoors, which was incredibly gorgeous.
+When we saw the outdoor whale watching area we were amazed, as it was incredibly gorgeous.
+The whole experience has kind of made me want to buy a little aquarium of my own and buy some little fish for it.
+It’s not exactly sharks, but I’m sure the boys would love it.
+I’d definitely have to read more into this Source first before buying a tank.
+Having pet fish may even give the boys a bit of responsibility in taking care of them.
+My friend has recently been on a San Diego whale watching experience, so we wknew we were in for a treat.
 I wish I had brought some coffee to sip, but alas, I have these children and they saw the cute natural playground.
 I know if you’ve already researched Newport that you know this is a premier place to visit on your trip, but I’ll say it again.
 GO.
 Also, I noticed that they have an agreement with the Oregon Zoo here in Portland and offer free admission at some point throughout the year.
 Their admission prices are actually very affordable, but lines can be lengthy at open.
 So, one tip I have is if your hotel offers discounted/advanced tickets take them!
 Our hotel, Hallmark Resort offered this to guests.

 Also, be sure to follow my Youtube channel.
 I have some cute fish video footage.